AmerMathSoc/texml/README.md

 * apt install pdf2svg

+* apt install liblingua-en-numbers-ordinate-perl

 At this point, should be able to compile tests/hello.tex, but probably not much more.

 If you install the STIX Two fonts somewhere where fontconfig can find them, you might also be able to compile test/graphics.tex.
-(If you want to be able to use stix2.sty, you'll need pieces from the Ubuntu texlive-fonts-extra package.)
+(If you want to be able to use stix2.sty (or stix.sty), you'll need the Ubuntu fonts-stix package (I think).)

 ## Modules that have been neutered